Drew Forum 2018–2019 Season

 Violinist Rachel Lee Priday, widely acclaimed for her “rich, mellifluous sound,” will bring the sounds of Mozart, Debussy, Pärt and Schubert to life.
 Her tone and imaginative curiosity explores the narratives of each piece, connecting the past to present.
 Priday will be performing with Steinway artist Marija Stroke, know for her ability to highlight the “stature and substance” of the music she performs.Find out more »

-All of the Above celebrates their 25th anniversary with a concert that will bring all three of Drew University’s a cappella groups together.Find out more »
+All of the Above celebrates its 25th anniversary with a concert that will bring all three of Drew University’s a cappella groups together.Find out more »

 The Drew University Music Department presents the senior recital of Nicollette Boillotat, voice.
 Photo credit: Catherine Revelas.Find out more »